citp/privacy-policy-historical/g/gb/gbt/gbtv.com.md

 ### Community Rules

 Speak your mind.
 Please be respectful of our rules and community.
-Asking people to upvote you or your post are not allowed.
 No spam, abuse, obscenities, off-topic comments, racial or ethnic slurs, threats, hate, comments that incite violence or excessive use of flagging permitted.

 Please be respectful of our community and spread some love.
 Any of the following may result in a permanent ban: